-Configuring Through a Terminal
+3.1 Configuring Through a Terminal

-Configuring through a terminal will allow you to use the same configuration options and functions that are available from the LCD panel.
+Configuring through a terminal allows you to use the same configuration options and functions that are available from the LCD panel.
 To start-up:

-1. Connect a VT100 compatible terminal or a PC operating in an equivalent terminal emulation mode to the monitor port located at the rear of the subsystem.
+Connect a VT100 compatible terminal or a PC operating in an equivalent terminal emulation mode to the monitor port located at the rear of the subsystem.